igrr/atproto/README.md

   - Baud rate setting (AT+IPR) saved to flash
   - Reset (ATZ)
   - Chip id (AT+GSN) and version (AT+GMR) queries
+  - Wifi commands (CWLAP, CWJAP, CSWAP, CWSTAT)

 Next up:
   - Transitions between data mode and command mode
-  - Implement all the IP and WiFi related commands for ESP
+  - Implement all the IP related commands for ESP
   - MQTT?
   - More unit tests
   - Handling of malformed input (besides returning ERROR)